 Abdominal aortic aneurysm (AAA) repair has undergone significant changes during the last decade.
 Since the first VASCUNET report, several publications concerning endovascular vs. open repair practice, volume-outcome relationship, threshold for repair and further quality improvement projects have been published.

-Principal Investigator: Kevin Mani
+Principal Investigator: Kevin Mani (Sweden)

 Core Variables and Recommendations